naguerovalencia/xlsx-to-json/README.md

 ## Requisites

-Dillinger uses a number of open source projects to work properly:
+XLSX To JSON uses a number of open source projects to work properly:

 - [ExcelJS] - Read, manipulate and write spreadsheet data and styles to XLSX and JSON!